kevingermainbusiness/ItemDecorator/README.md

 # ItemDecorator

-A simple utility class that helps you customize your RecyclerView's ItemTouchHelper.SimpleCallback.onChildDraw behavior, when ItemTouchHelper.ACTION_STATE_SWIPE is triggered.
+A utility class that enables you to customize your RecyclerView's ItemTouchHelper.SimpleCallback.onChildDraw behavior, when ItemTouchHelper.ACTION_STATE_SWIPE is triggered.